Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mappingtypes.md

 print(lax_city) # outputs: Los Angeles
 ```

-You add new values to a dictionary by specifying the values and their keys.
+You add new values to a dictionary by specifying their values and their keys.
 The following example adds the Houston airport to the `airports` dictionary:

 ```python
 airports = {'SEA':'Seattle', 'LAX':'Los Angeles', 'ORD':'Chicago'}